ffeldbauer/drvAsynI2C/README.md

 ### Writing to/Reading from the bus
 The driver provides an asynOctet interface for reading from/writing to the bus.
-It is possible to use StreamDevice to define the communication with the slave devices connected to the I2C bus.

-The interfaces uses a bit oriented interface.
+This interfaces uses a binary format.
 The first byte of a write command is always treated as the slave address on the bus without the R/!W bit.
 The setting of this bit is managed by the kernel module.
+All following bytes will be send to the slave device.

-The directory `example` contains a small IOC controlling an AD7998 ADC.
+The directory `example` contains a small IOC controlling an AD7998 ADC via streamDevice.
 (Note: This example uses also the devGpio device support which can also be found on [github](https://github.com/ffeldbauer/epics-devgpio) )

 ## Known Issues
    - With streamDevice 2.6 downloaded from the PSI webpage this module enters an endless loop.
      Use the release 2.6c from [github](https://github.com/epics-modules/stream)
+   - There is a problem using StreamDevice with slave devices using 16-bit registers.
+     Each read-access on the kernel module sends the slave address on the bus with the R/!W bit set and reading n bytes back.
+     The max length for the first read call inside the readHandler method of streamDevice is hardcoded to 1, so a possible second byte is lost.
+     A possible workaround is setting the `MaxInput = 3;` and reading `in "%*01r%02r";`.